 The specific policies and procedures included in an employee handbook vary depending on your company culture, values and the industry you work in.
 The following information is typically included in employee handbooks across all industries and company sizes.

-You should open your employee handbook with a general welcome statement along with a summary of the company’s history and mission.
+You should open your employee handbook with a welcome statement along with some general information about the company.
 The main purpose of an employee handbook is to cover legal grounds, but you can use it to create a welcoming environment and positively impact employee morale.
+Here are a few things you can include in the introduction:

 At-Will Statement